Skip to content

 We feed our alpacas before and after, so they walk happily without stopping for the grass.
 You don't need to tug — they know the routine.

-It's the easiest pattern for everyone — the adult holds the lead, the child walks alongside.
+Younger walkers stay with a grown-up for the full hour.
+The adult holds the lead, the child walks alongside.

 • Sturdy shoes recommended.